 Studies have also observed the kidney and myocardial protective effect of picrocide II by decreasing oxidative stress and downregulating the expression of related inflammatory factors (22, 23).

-In two publications (24, 25), a reversible and dose-related inhibition of oxygen- production (by neutrophils) was demonstrated in animal models of ischemic myocardial damage in the presence of iodine.
+In two publications (24, 25), a reversible and dose-related inhibition of oxygen production (by neutrophils) was demonstrated in animal models of ischemic myocardial damage in the presence of iodine.
 In addition, iodine has proven to significantly decrease malondialdehyde (MDA) in animal models of abdominal aortic I/R (26), induce liver peroxidation (27), and reduce hydrogen peroxide-induced pathological glaucomatous changes in cultured cells (28).

 Proinflammatory cytokines, such as tumor necrosis factor-alpha and interleukin-1 beta, and adhesion molecule, such as the intercellular adhesion molecule-1 (ICAM-1 mRNA), levels were reduced with picroside II (22).